abdelrahmannagy1/restaurant_api/README.md

 -- used to filter by table number

+-  /reservation/int:id **DELETE**

+-- deletes a reservation number

+-  /api/today/reservation **GET**

+-- gets all reservations today

+-  /api/today/reservation/timeslots/int:required_seats **GET**

+-- gets all timeslots available today for the required seats

--  /api/reservation/today/str:'asc' *or* str:'desc' **GET**
+-  /api/today/reservation?order=asc *or* order=desc **GET**

--- gets all reservations today ordered ascending or descending
+-- gets all reservations today by ascending or descending order